Experiment: can a face be 100% symmetrical and not have the Classic style essence?

 Does that mean that Classic has nothing to do with symmetry?

-Based on my observations, and many people’s observations, Classic faces do tend to be notably symmetrical.
+Based on many people’s observations, Classic faces do tend to be notably symmetrical.

-So, based on my observations of both celebrities and laypeople, and on this experiment, here’s my current understanding of the Classic essence:
+So, based on observations of both celebrities and non-celebrities, and on this experiment, here’s my current understanding of the Classic essence:

 A reasonable degree of symmetry is a necessary but not sufficient condition for having a Classic face.